Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Funfacts
 - The MAC-GBD I used here came from a PCB hosting the "rival" flashable camera mod because I definitely wanted to get rid of the last one I owned (it was just rotting in my electronic junk box).
 The mapper was so desoldered two times and soldered three times (one time in factory, two times by me on two different custom PCBs).
 My conclusion is that the MAC-GBD seems rather forgiving in term of thermal budget.
 - Interestingly enough, this mod was started completely from scratch by reverse engineering the Game Boy Camera PCB and ended as a quite different design compared to the existing flashable camera mod.
+You can read the whole making of [here](/Building_guides/Micro_Camera_II.pdf).

 ## Acknowledgements
 - [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork by confirming me some educated guesses I had to do and giving me links to some references lost on the internet.